kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ## Ontology

 The ontology is a formal specification of all the relevant concepts and their meaningful associations in a given application domain.
 It allows objects and relationships to be categorised into distinct types, and for generic properties about those types to be expressed.
-Specifying the ontology enables logical reasoning over the represented knowledge, such as the extraction of implicit information from explicit data (inference) or discovery of inconsistencies in the data (validation).
+Specifying the ontology enables automated reasoning over the represented knowledge, such as the extraction of implicit information from explicit data (inference) or discovery of inconsistencies in the data (validation).

 Grakn ontologies use four types of `concepts` for modeling domain knowledge: